 attributed to Antonio Amorosi (Comunanza 1660 - 1738), artist

-previously attributed to Italian School, artist
+previously catalogued as after Italian School, artist